Drug

 Uses

-This medication is an antibiotic used to treat certain bacterial infections.
-This medication is known as a macrolide (erythromycin-type) antibiotic.
+Azithromycin is used to treat a wide variety of bacterial infections.
+It is known as a macrolide antibiotic.
 It works by stopping the growth of bacteria.
-This medication is used to treat lung infections (pneumonia) or female pelvic infections (such as PID) caused by bacteria.

 How to Use This Medication